New York City probes Kushner Cos buildings over possible 'illegal activity'

 The probe was first reported by the Associated Press.

-The tenants rights group, Housing Rights Initiative, has alleged that Kushner Companies failed to disclose the existence of rent-stabilized units in its buildings, thereby skirting tighter oversight during renovations and harassing tenants.
+The tenants rights group, Housing Rights Initiative, and Councilman Ritchie Torres have alleged that Kushner Companies failed to disclose the existence of rent-stabilized units in its buildings, thereby skirting tighter oversight during renovations and harassing tenants.

-The group also accused the company of using construction as a means to disrupt the lives of tenants with rent controls and push them out.
-The tactics, employed by other landlords, have led to a drop in affordable housing in the city, the group says.
+The group and Torres, who on Monday announced a joint investigation into matter, also accused the company of using construction as a means of pushing tenants with rent controls out of their buildings.
+The tactics, employed by other landlords, have led to a significant drop in affordable housing in the city, the group says.

 The building department’s investigation was assigned to its marshal’s office, which investigates allegations of unlicensed activity by plumbers and other trades and “develops cases for both civil and criminal prosecution,” according to its website.

-Reporting by Nathan Layne in New York; Editing by Bernadette Baum
+Reporting by Nathan Layne in New York; Editing by Bernadette Baum and David Gregorio